thischrisblack/transmitter/README.md

 ## Credit

-I was given a tremendous head start in this from [Robin Wieruch's excellent tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/), especially with the Firebase code in the src/components/Firebase code which is essentially unchanged.
+I was given a tremendous head start in this from [Robin Wieruch's excellent tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/), especially with the Firebase code in the src/components/Firebase folder which is essentially unchanged.
 If you want a deep dive into Firebase and React, please read that material!

 ## TO-DO